Zb1ndev/sudoku/README.md

 # Notes
 - All code is in MainWindow.xaml.cs ( Couldnt tell you why )
-- I said in the email the competition was in 2021, it was in 2022, dont know why I said that.
 - I'm rebuilding the algorithm in C to see if I was cooking ( I wasn't, but I'm coping ) so if thats up by the time you see this please dont look at it my ego is already too small.
-- If you want to, you can see the difference in coding styles from then to now by looking at my `nob--` repo
+- If you want to, you can see the difference in coding styles from then to now by looking at my `nob` repo